facebookresearch/ParlAI/parlai/mturk/tasks/acute_eval/README.md

 By setting `args['onboarding_threshold']`, you can also adjust the minimum proportion of onboarding tasks (if you have multiple) which must be answered correctly to pass onboarding.

-## Creating the pairings_file

-If you have some quantity of conversations in the desired `dialogue_dicts` format and would simply like to pair some number of them at random to compare two specific models, you can use `pair_conversations.py`.
-This may be helpful to you as a starting point even if you already have specific, predetermined pairs of conversations for evaluation.

 ## Other settings

+### Task configuration on MTurk

+The title, description, and keywords of the task as shown on MTurk default to values in DEFAULT_TASK_CONFIG shown at the top of `run.py`.
+If you would like to change any of these values, create a file called `task_config.py` in your `opt['task_folder']`.
+See the `example/task_config.py` for more guidance.

+### CLI arguments

 A comprehensive list of settings specific to ACUTE-Eval can be found in `add_args()` in `run.py`.
 ParlAI MTurk arguments can be found in `~/ParlAI/parlai/core/params.py` under `add_mturk_args()`.
 For the arguments most likely to be useful for running ACUTE-Eval, see `example_script.py`: